 Retweet Bias

-If you include retweets, a single viral negative tweet retweeted 50,000 times can dominate your dataset.
-The -filter:retweets search operator strips native retweets from your collection.
-For quote tweets (which add commentary), keep them but score only the quote text, not the original.
+Include retweets and a single viral negative tweet retweeted 50,000 times will dominate your dataset.
+The -filter:retweets operator strips native retweets.
+For quote tweets, which add commentary, keep them but score only the quote text.

 Language Mixing

 Twitter is global.
-Even with lang:en filtering, you will encounter code-switched tweets ("This movie was vraiment terrible") and transliterated text.
-The lang field in the tweet response is reliable for most cases, but short tweets and emoji-heavy posts sometimes get misclassified.
-Add a secondary language check with langdetect if purity matters for your analysis.
+Even with lang:en, you will hit code-switched tweets ("this movie was vraiment terrible") and transliterated text.
+The lang field in the tweet response is reliable for most cases, but short or emoji-heavy posts get misclassified.
+Add a secondary check with langdetect if purity matters.

 Negation Handling

 "Not bad" is positive.
 "Not good at all" is negative.
-"Not not good" is... complicated.
-VADER handles basic negation well.
-TextBlob struggles with it.
-RoBERTa handles complex negation better than both lexicon tools because it processes the full sentence context rather than individual words.
+VADER handles basic negation well, TextBlob struggles, and RoBERTa handles complex negation better than both because it reads the full sentence rather than scoring isolated words.

 Practical Use Cases